yutec/FightBrand/README.md

 | A1     | 6plots.do  | dataprep   | 52             | price2.pdf |

 For Figure 4, the Stata code `figure4.do` imports input data `crosscountry.dta` that was manually entered based on the table "Entries per year" in the enclosed Excel file `table low cost brands.xlsx` All the raw data and their sources are in the same folder `data/oecd`.

+## Continuous-updating optimal IV

+For the BLP demand estimation, this paper uses the continuous-updating version of the optimal IV approach based on Reynaert and Verboven (Journal of Econometrics, 2014).
+The procedure is implemented by the `optimIV!` function within `Estim.jl` of the **estim** module.
+The rest of the main computations for the GMM estimation is performed by `Estim.jl` as well.